 - What languages do people use the most?

 - What countries do my users come from?

 - How many users come from organic searches in the last 30 days?

 By using the technology tab, you can determine,

 Therefore, it would be wise to reach all this data easily from here instead of searching one by one in Google Analytics 4.

 In a nutshell, Google Analytics 4 is a system with many reports that offer a wide range of details.
-If you discover more and learn to analyze the data you need using that effectively, you can have a broader and better perspective about how everything is going.
+If you discover more and learn to analyze the data you need using that effectively, you can have a broader and better perspective on how everything is going.
 As a result of this, it would be as easy as pie to add a new dimension to your Shopify store with the strategies you will develop.